 Fieldstone Alliance's worksheet can help you assess whether you have the capacity and readiness to launch such a venture.
-Also, our free class Nonprofit Sustainability: Building Blocks to Organizational Success, walks you through the key points of nonprofit sustainability, helping you improve the way your organization uses resources and strengthen the financial health of your organization.

 The concept of social enterprise also applies to for-profit ventures with a strong social bottom line.
 One emerging type of organization that puts mission first and profits second is the low-profit limited liability company (L3C).
 As for-profit organizations, L3Cs pay taxes on profits and can't receive traditional grants or tax-deductible charitable contributions, like 501(c)(3) public charities can.

 However, private foundations can make program-related investments (PRIs) to L3Cs through an expedited review process by the IRS.
 Legislation is still pending in many states on this new legal structure, but L3Cs formed in states that have approved it can do business in other states.
 To learn more about L3Cs, please see the Americans for Community Development.